emer/axon/README.md

 #### Calcium for learning

 * `CaSyn` = spike-driven calcium trace for synapse-level Ca-driven learning: EWMA of `SpikeG * Spike` with smoothing factor `1/SynTau` (typically 1/30).
 Synapses smooth `send.CaSyn * recv.CaSyn` with M, P, D smoothing factors for the synaptic trace driving credit assignment in learning.
 Smoothing factors reflects binding time of Glu to NMDA and Ca buffering postsynaptically, and determines time window where pre * post spiking must overlap to drive learning.
-* `CaSpkM` = spike-driven calcium trace used as a neuron-level proxy for synpatic credit assignment factor based on EWMA of `SpikeG * Spike` with smoothing factor `1/MTau` (typically 1/5).
+* `CaM` = spike-driven calcium trace used as a neuron-level proxy for synpatic credit assignment factor based on EWMA of `SpikeG * Spike` with smoothing factor `1/MTau` (typically 1/5).
 Simulates a calmodulin (CaM) like signal at the most abstract level.
-* `CaSpkP` = EWMA of `CaSpkM` with smoothing factor `1/PTau` (typically 1/40), representing neuron-level purely spiking version of plus, LTP direction of weight change and capturing the function of CaMKII in the Kinase learning rule.
+* `CaP` = EWMA of `CaM` with smoothing factor `1/PTau` (typically 1/40), representing neuron-level purely spiking version of plus, LTP direction of weight change and capturing the function of CaMKII in the Kinase learning rule.
 Used for specialized learning and computational functions, statistics, instead of `Act`.
-* `CaSpkD` = EWMA of `CaSpkP` with smoothing factor `1/DTau` (typically 1/40), representing neuron-level purely spiking version of minus, LTD direction of weight change and capturing the function of DAPK1 in the Kinase learning rule.
+* `CaD` = EWMA of `CaP` with smoothing factor `1/DTau` (typically 1/40), representing neuron-level purely spiking version of minus, LTD direction of weight change and capturing the function of DAPK1 in the Kinase learning rule.
 Used for specialized learning and computational functions, statistics, instead of `Act`.
-* `CaSpkPM` = minus-phase snapshot of the CaSpkP value -- similar to ActM but using a more directly spike-integrated value.
-* `CaLrn` = recv neuron calcium signal used to drive temporal error difference component of standard learning rule, combining NMDA (`NmdaCa`) and spiking-driven VGCC (`VgccCaInt`) calcium sources (vs. `CaSpk*` which only reflects spiking component).
+* `LearnCa` = recv neuron calcium signal used to drive temporal error difference component of standard learning rule, combining NMDA (`NmdaCa`) and spiking-driven VGCC (`VgccCaInt`) calcium sources (vs. `CaSpk*` which only reflects spiking component).
 This is integrated into `CaM`, `CaP`, `CaD`, and temporal derivative is `CaP - CaD` (CaMKII - DAPK1).
 This approximates the backprop error derivative on net input, but the VGCC component adds a proportion of recv activation delta as well -- a balance of both works best.
 The synaptic-level trace multiplier provides the credit assignment factor, reflecting coincident activity and potentially smoothed over longer multi-trial timescales.
-* `CaM` = EWMA of `CaLrn` with smoothing factor `1/MTau` (typically 1/5), simulating a calmodulin (`CaM`) like signal, which then drives `CaP`, `CaD` for delta signal driving error-driven learning.
+* `CaM` = EWMA of `LearnCa` with smoothing factor `1/MTau` (typically 1/5), simulating a calmodulin (`CaM`) like signal, which then drives `CaP`, `CaD` for delta signal driving error-driven learning.
 * `CaP` = EWMA of `CaM` with smoothing factor `1/PTau` (typically 1/40), representing the plus, LTP direction of weight change and capturing the function of CaMKII in the Kinase learning rule.
 * `CaD` = EWMA of `CaP` with smoothing factor `1/DTau` (typically 1/40), representing the minus, LTD direction of weight change and capturing the function of DAPK1 in the Kinase learning rule.
 * `CaDiff` = difference `CaP - CaD `-- this is the error signal that drives error-driven learning.
-* `RLRate` = recv-unit based learning rate multiplier, reflecting the sigmoid derivative computed from the `CaSpkD` of recv unit, and the normalized difference `(CaSpkP - CaSpkD) / Max(CaSpkP - CaSpkD)`.
+* `RLRate` = recv-unit based learning rate multiplier, reflecting the sigmoid derivative computed from the `CaD` of recv unit, and the normalized difference `(CaP - CaD) / Max(CaP - CaD)`.

 #### Stats, aggregate values

-* `SpkMaxCa` = Ca smoothed like `CaSpkP` but only starting at `MaxCycStart` cycle, to prevent inclusion of carryover spiking from prior theta cycle trial -- the `PTau` time constant otherwise results in significant carryover.
+* `SpkMaxCa` = Ca smoothed like `CaP` but only starting at `MaxCycStart` cycle, to prevent inclusion of carryover spiking from prior theta cycle trial -- the `PTau` time constant otherwise results in significant carryover.
 This is the input to `SpkMax`.
-* `SpkMax` = maximum `CaSpkP` across one theta cycle time window (max of `SpkMaxCa`) -- used for specialized algorithms that have more phasic behavior within a single trial, e.g., basal ganglia matrix layer gating.
+* `SpkMax` = maximum `CaP` across one theta cycle time window (max of `SpkMaxCa`) -- used for specialized algorithms that have more phasic behavior within a single trial, e.g., basal ganglia matrix layer gating.
 Also useful for visualization of peak activity of neurons.
-* `SpkPrv` = final `CaSpkD` activation state at end of previous theta cycle.
+* `SpkPrv` = final `CaD` activation state at end of previous theta cycle.
 Used for specialized learning mechanisms that operate on delayed sending activations.
-* `SpkSt1` = the activation state at specific time point within current state processing window (e.g., 50 msec for beta cycle within standard theta cycle), as saved by `SpkSt1()` function.
+* `Beta1` = the activation state at specific time point within current state processing window (e.g., 50 msec for beta cycle within standard theta cycle), as saved by `Beta1()` function.
 Used for example in hippocampus for CA3, CA1 learning.
-* `SpkSt2` = the activation state at specific time point within current state processing window (e.g., 100 msec for beta cycle within standard theta cycle), as saved by `SpkSt2()` function.
+* `Beta2` = the activation state at specific time point within current state processing window (e.g., 100 msec for beta cycle within standard theta cycle), as saved by `Beta2()` function.
 Used for example in hippocampus for CA3, CA1 learning.

 #### Long-term average activation, set point for synaptic scaling